JeffersonLab/iguana/doc/setup.md

 /path/to/iguana-source/meson/resolve-dependencies.py --help    # prints the usage guide
 ```
 Tell it where your dependencies are installed and it will tell you the build options
-that you need for the next step; you can also choose to write those build options to an INI (native) file.
+that you need for Step 2; you can also choose to write those build options to an INI (native) file.

 See also the [note on dependency resolution](dependency_resolution.md) for more general guidance.

-### 2. Generate a build directory
+### Step 2.
+Generate a build directory

 Make a build directory named `build-iguana` (you may choose any name):
 ```bash